Teaching AI Interactively: An Experience Report in Higher Education: What We Did

-After completion of the course, we invited students to complete the institution end of course survey so we could compare previous semesters to the redesigned course.
+After completion of the course, we invited students to complete the anonymous institution end of course survey so we could compare the previous semester to the redesigned course.
 The survey asked students to self-report their preparedness to take the course at the start, how well the assignments measured their knowledge, the percentage of assignments completed, and the percentage of classes attended.
 It also asked students to rate the amount they learned from the course and the overall course effectiveness.
 Each survey item is on a 5-point Likert scale, except the two percentage questions which are on a 6-point Likert scale.
-We compared the scores from the Spring and Summer semesters using an ordinal regression.
-We also conducted a chi-square test of independence to examine whether the final grade distributions differed between terms.
+Response rate from both the Spring and Summer semesters was \~25\%.

-In addition to survey and grade data, we invited the students to participate in a retrospective semi-structured interview of their experience learning artificial intelligence.
-We conducted only post-course interviews after all graded materials were submitted and final scores released so that student responses would not be influenced by their desire to achieve a particular grade.
-This approach allowed for in-depth reflection on the perceived impact of the instructional design and offered insight into how students engaged with and interpreted their learning experiences.
-As a pilot implementation, this study aims to inform future iterations of the design by analyzing learner perspectives.
-This study was reviewed and approved by the authors’ Institutional Review Board.
+In addition to the survey, we invited the students to participate in a retrospective semi-structured interview of their experience learning artificial intelligence.
+We conducted post-course interviews after all graded materials were submitted and final scores released so that student responses would not be influenced by their desire to achieve a particular grade.
+The interview process was reviewed and approved by the authors’ Institutional Review Board.
 All participants provided informed consent prior to participation.
 We conducted interviews with eleven students (4 female, 7 male), asking them to recall and reflect on their time in class.
-We asked questions like ``How would you describe what artificial intelligence is, now that you’ve completed the course?'', ``Thinking back, was there an activity or assignment that was particularly memorable or helpful?'', ``How did the activities affect your engagement with the material?'', and ``If you could suggest one improvement for the way this course is taught in the future, what would it be?''.
-The goal of the interviews was to have students reflect on their outcomes and experiences, with the intent of using their feedback to improve future iterations of the course.
 We conducted the interviews via Zoom and recorded after obtaining verbal consent.
 After transcribing the interviews manually from the recording, we cleaned and anonymized each transcript before analysis and subsequently deleted the recordings.